oracle/python-oracledb/doc/src/api_manual/module.rst

     connection tag differs from the one requested.

     The ``max_sessions_per_shard`` parameter is the maximum number of connections that may be associated with a particular shard.
+This value is only used in the python-oracledb Thick mode and is ignored in the python-oracledb Thin mode.
 The default value is 0.

     The ``soda_metadata_cache`` parameter is a boolean that indicates whether or not the SODA metadata cache should be enabled.
+This value is only used in the python-oracledb Thick mode and is ignored in the python-oracledb Thin mode.
 The default value is False.

     The ``ping_interval`` parameter is the length of time (in seconds) after which an unused connection in the pool will be a candidate for pinging when